 Diarrhea and Constipation:

-- If you are experiencing diarrhea it is crucial to stay hydrated by drinking lots of liquids such as sports drinks and water
+- If you are experiencing diarrhea it is crucial to stay hydrated by drinking lots of liquids such as electrolyte drinks and water

 - With diarrhea, it’s best to cut down temporarily on foods that are high in fiber